deptrac/deptrac/docs/blog/2025-06-28_Installing_via_bin_plugin.md

 ---

-Have you tried installing Deptrac as a `composer --dev` dependency and encountered composer conflicts?
+Have you tried installing Deptrac as a `composer --dev` dependency and encountered Composer conflicts?
 This blog post is for you!
 We will show you how to install Deptrac as a Composer dependency in a separate scoped installation that will not conflict with any of your existing Composer dependencies.

 ---

 Deptrac as a library itself has its own dependencies as many PHP packages do.
-This may become a problem if the dependencies of Deptrac are not compatible of already existing dependencies in your project.
+This may become a problem if the dependencies of Deptrac are not compatible with already existing dependencies in your project.
 Most notably, Deptrac depends on a number of `symfony` packages.

 Imagine a situation where you depend on newer major version of `symfony/console` than Deptrac does.
 For example your `composer.json` file looks like this: